-Unless your crown molding is brand new and already white from a factory pre-prime, there's more prep work involved painting older brown molding a light color.
-The prep work begins with a good cleaning to remove dirt.
+Unless your crown molding is brand new and already white from a factory pre-prime, there's more prep work involved in painting older brown molding a light color.
+The prep work begins with a good cleaning.
 Always clean the surface before sanding.
 Sanding before cleaning can spread contaminants over the surface and push them into the pores of the wood.

 Paint Prep Cleaner: